-Over 500 people participate, allw earing Hollyhock leaves in addition to their costumes and include men on horseback, ornate carts and women in Kimono too.
-Each year, an unmarried woman is selected to take the role of Saio — originally the youngest member of the imperial family and high priestess of the Kamo shrines.
+Over 500 people participate, all wearing hollyhock leaves in addition to their costumes.
+You can expect to see men on horseback, ornate carts, and women in kimono too.
+Each year, an unmarried woman is selected to take the role of Saio — originally the youngest member of the Imperial Family and high priestess of the Kamo shrines.

 There are paid seats along the route and even ones with English audio-translation in the Imperial Palace, or you can just line up and try to get a good spot somewhere along the route.
 You can also purchase tickets at convenience stores like Lawson and Family Mart or at the Kansai Tourist Information Center in Kyoto, the Kyoto General Tourist Information Center and the Kawaramachi Sanjo Tourist Information Corner (more locations here).